axalatar/gateways/README.md

 ## Gateways

 Gateways is a Minecraft mod which adds gateways you can teleport around with.
-It adds the following features:
+Check it out here: [https://modrinth.com/mod/gateway](https://modrinth.com/mod/gateway) It adds the following features:

 - Gateway hub
     - Crafted with four chorus flowers, four amethyst blocks, and an eye of ender